cockpit-project/cockpit/HACKING.md

 Reload cockpit in your browser after page is built.
 Press `Ctrl`-`C` to stop watch mode once you are done with changing the code.

 You often need to test code changes in a VM.
-There is an `-r`/`--rsync` option for copying the built page into the given SSH target's /usr/share/cockpit/ directory.
+You can set the `$RSYNC` env variable to copy the built page into the given SSH target's /usr/local/share/cockpit/ directory.
 If you use Cockpit's own test VMs and set up the SSH `c` alias as described in [test/README.md](./test/README.md), you can use one of these commands:

-    ./build.js -w -r c kdump
+    RSYNC=c ./build.js -w kdump
-    ./build.js -w -r c
+    RSYNC=c ./build.js -w

 To make Cockpit use system packages again, instead of your checkout directory, remove the symlink with the following command and log back into Cockpit: